top of page

 What can I be doing to prepare for my puppy?

-Please be sure to read the "New Puppy Info" Tab for more great info :)
+Please be sure to read the "New Puppy Info" Tab for more great info, commonly requested Links and more FAQ's :)

-These questions are mostly to try and answer the most commonly asked questions during the choosing process.
-I'm always more than happy to answer your questions individually, too!
+These questions/answer listed above here are the most commonly asked questions during the choosing process!
+We're always more than happy to answer your questions individually, too if you have more :)

 bottom of page